jcwrightson/unity-xr-template/README.md

 # Get Started

-- Create a repo from this template
+- Create a repo from this template and clone
-- Open project in Unity
+- Open project in unity
-- Follow prompts to install packages
+- Packages will be auto-installed
+- Choose 'SampleScene' from Assets -> Scenes